Outlook 2021: Global bonds

 Research from the IMF suggests green infrastructure investment creates more jobs than other traditional types of investment.
 The International Monetary Fund October 2020 Fiscal Monitor said:

-A Democrat sweep is likely to significantly increase the scope for a green infrastructure package, a key objective of President-elect Biden.
+We will be closely watching the outcome of the two Senate elections in Georgia in early January.
+A win for the Democrats in both would give them control of the upper chamber and significantly increase the scope for a green infrastructure package, a key objective of President-elect Biden.
 Even without this the global shift towards greater green investment is just beginning.

 Brighter economic outlook

 Notwithstanding the rise in Covid-19 cases in the second wave in both Europe and the US, the economic outlook has brightened over recent months.
 We have seen both a stronger rebound and more pent-up demand than looked likely during the summer.
 This, combined with the positive news on vaccine efficacy, brings forward hope for an end to the most acute problems of the health crisis and a return to something closer to “normal” everyday life.